-MPR #44 for a new temporary work area for material and equipment staging during wire wreck-out activities to support construction activities (approved under NTP #4) is granted by CPUC based on the factors described below.
+MPR #50 for the installation of a McCarthy drain to support construction activities (approved under NTP #4) is granted by CPUC based on the factors described below.

 SCE MPR Request.
 Excerpts from the SCE MPR request are presented below (indented):